jason301c/unihack-2025/README.md

    - Backend API: http://localhost:8080

 ## Environment files
-Environment files for backend and frontend can be put into `backend.env` and `frontend.env` respectively.
-The skeleton for the environment files should be provided in `backend.env.sample`.
+You can modify which container accesses which environment files in docker-compose.yml.

-**(IMPORTANT)** The frontend should use NEXT_PUBLIC_API_URL for accessing the API (done in the Dockerfile)
+**The frontend should use NEXT_PUBLIC_API_URL for accessing the API**

 **After changing the environment files, you need to restart the application with `docker-compose down` and then `docker-compose up`**